Reblixt/Custom-Liquid-token/README.md

 This approach offers potential tax advantages in certain jurisdictions, allowing users to be subject to capital gains tax rather than dividend tax.
 ```

-What else would you like to add to the README?